-Jesus Saves and Then Division, Division, Division (Luke 12:49-53) Pastor Espinosa
+Jesus' Saves and Then Division, Division, Division

+(Luke 12:49-53) Pastor Espinosa

 Grace to you and peace from God our Father and the Lord Jesus Christ.
 Amen.
-"Welcome back from vacation pastor.
-You're just in time to preach on Luke 12:49-53!"
+This is one of those Scripture texts that is hard to preach on.
 As one commentator described it: "It is not a pretty picture.
 Human beings would like...constant peace among men.
 But it will never be so.
 It is a grim picture which Jesus gives us (Buls, Series C Luke-John Sundays after Pentecost, 41)."
 A particular word is highlighted in our Gospel this morning and might easily be construed as that which paints this section of Jesus' teaching as down-right depressing: "division."
 Jesus says three times in this short pericope: